-Moscow or St Petersburg?
+Moscow vs St Petersburg?

-Or is it: Moscow TO St Petersburg tours?
+Or is it: Moscow TO St Petersburg?

 The competition between St Petersburg vs Moscow has always been a hot topic in Russia.
 Although two capitals (yes, we call St Petersburg – the Northern capital) suffer from comparison all the time, they have so much in common.
 Let’s see!